Pregnancy week 11

 What's with my body: Increased appetite, possible headaches

-You may be experiencing headaches as a result of the change of your hormone levels.
+- You may experience headaches as a result of the change of your hormone levels.
 Try to drink plenty of water and get adequate sleep.
-If the headaches are not caused by hypertension, they can be relieved by taking mild analgesics - remember to always consult your doctor before taking any form of medication.
+If the headaches are not caused by hypertension, they can be relieved by taking mild analgesics.
+Remember to consult your health professional before taking any form of medication.

-If your headache is a by-product of fever, visual disturbances or puffiness in your hands and face, consult your doctor immediately.
+- If your headache is a by-product of fever, visual disturbances or puffiness in your hands and face, consult your health professional immediately.